Made in JLM: History

-As of 2016, MadeinJLM has more than 500 Jerusalem startup companies in its database, of which 150 companies are in the biotech industry, 250 are in the Internet, mobile and software sectors, and around 100 in Cleantech, Energy, Semiconductor and Industrial technologies.
+As of 2016, Made in JLM has more than 500 Jerusalem startup companies in its database, of which 150 companies are in the biotech industry, 250 are in the Internet, mobile and software sectors, and around 100 in Cleantech, Energy, Semiconductor and Industrial technologies.
 Since 2014, more than 100 new startups were opened in the city every year.

 The organization supports a few professional sub-communities  for developers, marketers, designers, game developers, cyber Security experts and more.